bdk-333/bdk-333/README.md

 ## 🚀 About Me

-I'm an International Data Science Student, interested in Data Science and AI, diving deep in Modern AI like LLMs and Transformers these days 😁.
+I'm an International Data Science Student, interested in Data Science and AI, diving deep in NLP and Modern AI concepts like LLMs and Transformers these days 😁.

 My academic journey has provided me with a strong foundation in machine learning, data science principles, and efficient programming.
 I'm constantly seeking new challenges and opportunities to learn and improve.